2023 Lightspeed Restaurant Review: Best POS for Growing Restaurants

 Lightspeed’s standout functions include excellent deep-level reporting and analytics, automated Advanced Inventory, and insightful online ordering and order management features.
 Expand the sections below for a deeper look at Lightspeed Restaurant’s advanced functions.

 This module also integrates with Lightspeed Payments to show you highly detailed customer information.
-You can track how often customers visit and how much they spent, creating a pattern of guest behavior over time.
+You can track how often customers visit and how much they spend, creating a pattern of guest behavior over time, which will allow you to create a more personalized experience for them while also maximizing your profits.
 These guest insights are automatically generated from card swipes—even if the same customer uses various cards—so there is no additional data entry or administrative oversight required.
-Users should note, however, that Advanced Insights only works with Lightspeed Payments.
-If you use a different integrated payment processor, you won’t reap the benefits of automated customer reporting.

 Lightspeed Delivery operates via third-party online ordering aggregator, Deliverect.
 This module directs orders from third-party delivery platforms into your POS order stream.
 With Lightspeed Delivery, you can also create a separate delivery menu with delivery-only pricing that you can manage from a central dashboard.
 Updating this menu will update your menus across any integrated third-party delivery platform that you partner with.